Pond Scum May Be Associated With ALS and Alzheimer's

 Blue green algae, or more accurately, cyanobacteria (Photo: Lake Improvement Association; Flickr CC 2.0)

-Blue-green algae are actually a type of bacteria that proliferates due to excess nutrients in streams and lakes.
-It can be toxic to humans and animals and as University of Montreal biologist Zophia Taranu (Taran-YOO) tells host Steve Curwood, these poisonous bacteria are blooming more frequently in waters around the world as the world warms.
+Blue-green algae is actually a type of bacteria that proliferates due to excess nutrients in streams and lakes.
+It can be toxic to humans and animals and may be associated with liver and neurological disorders.
+As University of Montreal biologist Zophia Taranu (Taran-YOO) tells host Steve Curwood, these poisonous bacteria are blooming more frequently in waters around the world as the world warms.

-International research led from Canada suggests that blue green algal blooms are growing more widespread around the world and could threaten our health.
-Indeed, last August authorities in Toledo Ohio banned residents from drinking their water due to excess levels of a toxin produced by algae in Lake Erie.
+CURWOOD: And now, algae’s bad and ugly side - pond scum.
+It isn’t just a summer nuisance.
+New international research led from Canada suggests that blue green algal blooms are growing around the world and could threaten our health.
+Indeed, last August, authorities in Toledo, Ohio banned residents from drinking their water due to excess levels of a toxin produced by algae in Lake Erie.
 And some scientists are suggesting an association of the increase in blue green algae with diseases ranging from liver tumors to Alzheimer’s and other neurological disorders.
-Zophia Taranu is a biologist at the University of Montreal and the lead author of a paper in Ecology Letters.
+Zophia Taranu is a Biologist at the University of Montreal and the lead author of a new paper in Ecology Letters.
+Welcome to Living on Earth.

 TARANU: Thank you very much.